NikolaMilosa/target-topology-canister/README.md

 * Add support for specifing the user that has created a draft proposal
 * Add special target topology constraints for some subnets for some features for some values
 * Make the canister actually generate the proposal summary and others just consume it (maybe not the best idea for the beginning.)
+* Set timestamp to now for drafts and display when they were created.